 The Best Amino Acid for Anxiety

 Some amino acids help in managing feelings of anxiety and depression.
-Taking such amino acids often helps improve your mood, and by extension, your quality of life.
+Taking such amino acids may help improve your mood, and by extension, your quality of life.
 One such amino acid is DL-Phenylalanine, which has positive impacts on your brain and body.

 L-Phenylalanine creates essential neurotransmitters, proteins, and hormones.
 It also includes thyroid hormone, dopamine, and norepinephrine, vital for mental and brain function.
 5- hydroxytryptophan (HTP) is an amino acid that helps in regulating mood and memory.